M. H. de Young Memorial Museum

 Herzog & de Meuron developed the idea of a variably perforated screen exterior which would mirror the green foliage and forestry of the surrounding Golden Gate Park, San Francisco's central park.
 The architects worked with Zahner whose engineers and software specialists developed a system which would allow unique perforation and patterned dimples, variably sized and placed throughout the exterior.
 This included near 8000 unique facade panels — the collective whole which formed patterns of light as seen through trees.
 This was the first iteration of the Zahner Interpretive Relational Algorithmic Process, or the ZIRA Process.

 Craftsmanship in large buildings is supposed to be dead, killed by Modernist ideology and cost considerations.
 What this building says is that maybe craftsmanship has a high-tech future after all.Time Magazine

-At the time, this mosaic algorithmic process was emerging, but was unheard of in the world of architecture.
-Zahner hired software developers and engineers to assist in this technological advancement.
+At the time, this mosaic algorithmic process was emerging, but was undeveloped in the use of perforated and embossed metal.
+Zahner assembled a team of software developers and engineers to assist in this technological advancement.